 Social insurance (SI) contributions

-Social insurance (“SI”) contributions are applicable to Vietnamese individuals.
-Effective from 1 January 2018, SI contribution is also applicable to foreign individuals working in Vietnam under a work permit or practicing certificate or license.
+Compulsory SI contributions are applicable to Vietnamese individuals.
+Effective from 1 January 2018, SI contributions are also applicable to foreign individuals working in Vietnam under a work permit, practicing certificate, or licence and having labour contracts with indefinite terms or term labour contracts with Vietnamese employers of one full year and above.

 Health insurance (HI) contributions

-Mandatory HI contributions are applicable to both Vietnamese individuals and expatriates, except those who are employed under Vietnam home office labour contracts.
+Compulsory HI contributions are applicable to both Vietnamese individuals and expatriates, except those transferred from their mother companies abroad to subsidiary firms in Vietnam (i.e. assignees).
 HI contribution rates are 4.5% of total salary and some allowance, with 3% contributed by the employer and 1.5% by the employee.

 Salary/wage subject to HI contribution is capped at 20 times the minimum basic salary for HI contributions.